microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ```

 Optimal layouts are opaque implementation specific layouts, the D3D call
-`ConvertLinearAlgebraMatrix` can be used to convert the *Matrix* to an
+`ConvertLinearAlgebraMatrix` can be used to convert the *Matrix* to an optimal
-optimal layout.
-Row-Major and Column-Major layouts are also supported.
+layout.
+Row-Major and Column-Major layouts are also supported. **matrix
+stride** must be zero for optimal layouts.

 ### Matrix Transpose